Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 > [!Tip]
 > This dictionary should be of high quality, and is fairly complete.

 This is one of the most popular typeable shorthand systems that exists.
-It performs very well, having the lowest error rate of any such system I've found, but also being very brief.
+It performs very well, having the lowest error rate of any system which is so brief that it is impossible to be error-free.

 It is worth noting that almost all the typeable systems are what I consider the second type of shorthand system, prioritizing speed over reconstruction error.
 If you think about it, this is nearly inevitable.
 A typeable shorthand system cannot gain speed through the way it represents character, all it can do is minimize the number of letters you need to type.
 As such, it will need to always prioritize brevity above all else.